ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

    # Run with 4*v for connection level verbosity
    ansible-playbook -vvvv ...

-After Ansible has finished running you can inspect the log file:
+After Ansible has finished running you can inspect the log file which has been created on the ansible-controller:

 .. code::

+  less $ANSIBLE_LOG_PATH

   2017-03-30 13:19:52,740 p=28990 u=fred |  creating new control socket for host veos01:22 as user admin
   2017-03-30 13:19:52,741 p=28990 u=fred |  control socket path is /home/fred/.ansible/pc/ca5960d27a